 The success of our business depends in large part upon our ability to identify, develop and commercialize products based on our cell-free protein synthesis platform.
-We intend to pursue clinical development of additional vaccine candidates beyond VAX-24, including VAX-31 for PCV, VAX-A1 for Group A Strep, VAX-PG for periodontitis and VAX-GI for Shigella.
+We intend to pursue clinical development of additional vaccine candidates beyond VAX-24 and, VAX-31 for IPD, including VAX-A1 for Group A Streptococcus ("Group A Strep"), VAX-PG for periodontitis and VAX-GI for dysentery and shigellosis.
 Our research programs may fail to identify potential vaccine candidates for clinical development for a number of reasons or we may focus our efforts and resources on potential programs or vaccine candidates that ultimately prove to be unsuccessful.
 In addition, we cannot provide any assurance that we will be able to successfully advance any of our existing or future vaccine candidates through the development process.